Dr. Ann Breidenbach, Assistant Professor

 Dr. Mark Thompson, Associate Professor

 Dr. Mark Thompson is an associate professor of history and global studies.
 He holds a Ph.D. in History from the University of Toronto.
 Thompson teaches modern European, U.S. and world history, as well as the sophomore core courses, Government and Economics and Global Village.
 His research interests include the Indochina War, as well as the intersection of European integration and decolonization.
 His article "Defending the Rhine in Asia: France’s 1951 Reinforcement Debate and French International Ambitions" is forthcoming with the journal French Historical Studies.

 Kerri Yost, Associate Professor

-Kerri Yost is an associate professor of digital filmmaking.
-She is an independent filmmaker who learned filmmaking overseas in London, Austria and Poland while teaching English abroad.
-After returning home to Missouri, Yost focused on films about the people in the Midwest.
+Kerri Yost is an associate professor of digital filmmaking at Stephens.
+She is an independent filmmaker who learned filmmaking overseas while teaching abroad.
+After returning home to Missouri, she focused on films about the people in the Midwest.
 Her feature film Neither Here Nor There documents Bosnian refugees starting new lives in Missouri, which played on PBS and was nominated for an Emmy.
-Her short films Billy and the recent X-Ray Man both won awards at film festivals.
-She is also the founder and programming director of the Citizen Jane Film Festival.
-She earned her M.A. from the University of Central Missouri and a B.A. from the University of Missouri–Columbia.
+Her short documentary films Billy and X-Ray Man focus on soldiers who had extraordinary lives.
+Committed to helping women gain more access to the film industry, Yost founded the Citizen Jane Film Festival at Stephens in 2008.
+The festival has grown ever since, providing opportunities for female filmmakers to showcase their work to our local community and Stephens film students to learn about the film industry firsthand.
+She earned her M.A. from Central Missouri State University and a B.A. from the University of Missouri-Columbia.
+(Sabbatical Spring 2018)